wwone/AUTHOR/examples/readme_examples.txt

 of the folder to create the output e-documents from the AUTHOR source.

-The folder "presentation" is another example set.
+The folder "presentation_en_route" is another example set.
 It is a presentation which AUTHOR converts to a REVEAL.js web page.
 Thus, the user can have a PowerPoint-like presentation that runs in the user's browser.
 The example also creates PDF